meegpipe/meegpipe/+meegpipe/+node/+bad_channels/+criterion/criterion.md

 `idx` is an array of natural indices corresponding to the channels that were identified as bad.

-`rankVal` is a logical array with as many elements as rows has the input `data`.
+`rankVal` is a numeric array with as many elements as rows has the input `data`.
 For each `data` row (or channel), the corresponding entry of `rankVal` contains the assigned rank value by the bad channel selection criterion.
-Higher rank values increase the chances of the channel being marked as bad.
+Extreme rank values increase the chance of a channel being rejected.